cabforum/smime/SBR.md

    A.  **Legal Existence**: Verify that the Applicant is a legally recognized Government Entity, in existence in the political subdivision in which such Government Entity operates.

-   B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
+   B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the Certificate Request.

    C.  **Registration Number**: The CA MUST attempt to obtain the Applicant's date of incorporation, registration, or formation, or the identifier for the legislative act that created the Government Entity.
 In circumstances where this information is not available, the CA MUST enter appropriate language to indicate that the Subject is a Government Entity.